-Last Updated on May 6, 2026 by Carrie Korem, FNTP
+Last Updated on June 5, 2026 by Deliciously Organic Editor

 Is it safe to take iodine if one has Hashimoto’s Disease?
 This is one of the top questions I receive, so today I want to break down this controversial topic.